 They are a crucial component of documentation that help ensure residents maintain acceptable parameters of nutritional status.

-Unfortunately, many dietitians or dietary managers working in long-term care may wonder how to write a strong nutrition care plan or what information should be included when writing one.
+Unfortunately, many dietitians or dietary managers working in long-term care may not know how to write a strong nutrition care plan or wonder what information should be included when writing one.